 It communicates acceptance, openness, and trustworthiness.

-When someone begins to open or be truthful, they will likely to expose palms to the other person.
+When someone begins to open up or be truthful, they will likely expose their palms.

-It is an unconscious gesture, and it will give you an intuitive feeling that the other person is telling the truth.
+It is an unconscious gesture, and it will give you an intuitive feeling that she is telling the truth.

-When the palm is faced down, it will project direct authority.
-It also shows confidence and that you know what you are talking.
+Palms down are used to project direct authority.
+It also shows confidence and that you know what you are talking about.

 If you use this gesture, don’t be too aggressive.

-It means “I want you to believe me” even when he is not telling the truth.
+Placing your hand in the heart means “I want you to believe me”, even when you are not telling the truth.

-When we’re stressed, we unconsciously do some little movements to be comfortable again.
+When stressed, we unconsciously do some little movements to be comfortable again.

-Covering of the neck dimple pacifies insecurities, emotional discomfort or fear.
+– Covering the neck dimple pacifies insecurities, emotional discomfort, or fear.